This Creamy Chicken Noodle soup made from scratch (no condensed soup needed) is easy, warming, and delicious.

 - Pasta: What’s the best pasta for chicken soup?
 The best pasta for chicken soup is whatever pasta you like to eat in your chicken soup.
 You can use classic egg noodles, medium shells, or even elbow macaroni or spaghetti noodles.

 1. This recipe starts by cooking a couple of boneless, skinless chicken breasts in your soup pot with a combo of frying and poaching.
 (If you want to see step by step photos of the process, check out my posts How to Cook Shredded Chicken or How to Cook Chicken for Recipes.)

 You’ll brown both sides of salted and peppered chicken breasts to help develop their flavor and then add water to the pot and simmer until the chicken is cooked through so you wind up with very flavorful and moist chicken.
 Plus the bit of liquid the chicken gets cooked in is going to give the broth a great flavor boost when you add it back to the pot later.

-What to Serve With Creamy Chicken Noodle Soup (Make it a meal)
+What to serve with Creamy Chicken Noodle Soup?

 I’ll admit, I’m lazy, and when it’s just me or my immediate family, I just pair this soup with a slice of store-bought French bread and call dinner done.

-I feel like soups with vegetables in them are kind of a complete meal, so don’t feel like you *have* to add a side dish, but if you want to, you can never go wrong with Roasted Broccoli or Butter and Garlic Green Beans.
+I feel like soups with vegetables in them are kind of a complete meal, so don’t feel like you *have* to add a side dish, but if you want to, you can never go wrong with Roasted Broccoli, Roasted Zucchini or Butter and Garlic Green Beans.